 Be clear that this warning isn’t something you take pleasure in.

-It’s not something you want to happen and your hope is that just making them aware that there’s been a complaint or that there’s an issue will be enough to get things back on a positive track.
+It’s not something you want to do.
+Your hope is that just making them aware that there’s been a complaint or that there’s an issue will be enough to get things back on a positive track.

-Approach it with a positive mindset because it may well be that this person doesn’t realize how they are being perceived.
+Approach it with a positive mindset.
+It may well be that this person doesn’t realize how they are being perceived.

 People have all sorts of different styles and attitudes.

-What we see as negative, someone else might think funny.
+What we see as abrasive, someone else might think funny.

 They may not realize they are causing problems.